teal-language/vim-teal/README.md

 ```
 Plug 'teal-language/vim-teal'
 ```
-For linter support, you also need to install [ALE](https://github.com/dense-analysis/ale).
+For linter and `:compiler` support, you also need to install [ALE](https://github.com/dense-analysis/ale).
 Also, you have to make sure that [`tl` is installed and available in the PATH.](https://github.com/teal-language/tl#installing)